hydephp/develop/docs/digging-deeper/updating-hyde.md

 ## Post-update instructions

 After updating Hyde you should update your config and resource files.
-This is where things can get a tiny bit dangerous as the files will be overwritten.
+This is where things can get a tiny bit dangerous as existing files may be overwritten.
 However, since you should be using Git, you can take care of any merge conflicts that arise.

 ```bash
 php hyde publish:configs